SapwoodStudio/Transmogrifier/docs/src/index.md

 ## How it Works
 Transmogrifier uses a simple algorithm with powerful features.

-!!! abstract "General Workflow"
 1. 🔍 Transmogrifier searches through an entire folder hierarchy for 3D files of the desired format(s).
 2. For every discovered 3D file of the desired format(s), Transmogrifier then
     1. 🧹 refreshes the scene
     2. 📥 imports the file
     3. 🏁 applies textures to the model
     4. 📚 adds the model to the given asset library
     5. 📤 exports the model
     6. ⏬ auto-optimizes the export file's size
 3. 📋 Reports a summary of the batch conversion in a CSV file.

 !!! tip
     Many additional options are also available within this general workflow.
 Check out all the [Features](https://sapwoodstudio.github.io/Transmogrifier/features/)!